AlexanderKud/Bitcoin-Puzzle-Destroyer/README.md

-This is my own Hand-Made project
+This is a Hand-Made project

-This program searches for Bitcoin Puzzles on any range
+This program searches for Bitcoin Puzzles (or any other BTC address) on any range

 THIS IS PURE TRUE UNBIASED RANDOM, with real speed, not fake